 A common question when considering a mortgage, but one that many get hung upon.
 The problem is that most forget to read the rest of the contract.

 The mortgage rate debate is a hot topic in the world of mortgage contracts.
 When looking at different options, it's easy to get caught up on one thing - like what kind of term will be best for me?
 But if you don't consider all other factors, the calculated rates could be a disadvantage later when interest rates change!

 So keep your eyes peeled.
 Every little detail counts (especially those pesky hidden costs).

-Before we get into these other factors, let’s talk about the rate.
-While not the only factor, it does continue to be an important decision criterion within any mortgage.
+Before we get into these other factors, let's talk about the rate.
+While not the only factor, it remains an important decision criterion within any mortgage.